bit-shift-io/machine-learning-experiments/schedule-generator/README.md

 # Future Ideas

+-1.
+Instead of a single score, why not a score per cell? let the ai try to maximize the per cell, then provide an action per cell.
+I might need to break out of the gym structure for this

 0. open ai 5 dota bot: https://github.com/llSourcell/OpenAI_Five_vs_Dota2_Explained

 1. change to a predictable starting layout. try to layout each lesson in each room and timeslot as best as can